back to top

 Benefits

-• No Inventory: As in an online marketplace there are buyers and sellers, you as a marketplace operator do not hold any products in your inventory.
+• No Inventory: As in an online marketplace there are buyers and sellers, as a marketplace operator do not hold any products in your inventory.
 You have sellers who manage their products and hence you do not incur any inventory losses as well as you don’t have to invest your funds in stocking products – inventory lite model.

 • Deeper Customer Engagement: With the increased number of products and services provided on a single platform, the possibility of deeper user engagement is high.
-For example, a grocery shopper would prefer a supermarket providing larger product selection instead of going to different retail shops.
+For example, a grocery shopper would prefer a supermarket providing a larger product selection instead of going to different retail shops.

 • Bigger Brand Building: In an online marketplace, there are a large number of sellers providing different products that are recognized under the brand of the marketplace operator.
 Depending upon the quality and selection of products or services and other factors, customer loyalty increases if the model is executed well.